See What We’ve Planted, Built and Brought to Life.

 Traditional style sidewalk landscape for a craftsman home in Vancouver, Washington.
 The sidewalk bed was originally a random mix of plants.
 To make it cohesive and beautiful, we worked with only three plants, repeating them down the long sidewalk-cypresses, lavender, and euonymus.

-Before & After Design, McMinville, Oregon.
-Before: Large steep blank side yard with lots of potential.
-After: Designed a 4' wide terracing paver staircase with 3 landing areas to make it down the hill.
-Designed a garden of cohesive plant material along both sides of the staircase.
+NW style landscape, McMinville, Oregon.
+Designed a wide terracing staircase with 3 landing areas to make it down the hill.
+Designed a cohesive garden along both sides of the staircase.

-Before & After Design, McMinville, Oregon.
-Before: The backyard had an unusable steep slope.
-After: Designed two retaining walls.
-The bottom wall enabled us to design a walkway and garden between the two walls.
-The upper retaining wall allowed us to design a paver patio for the lower level house entrance.
+Terracing with retaining paver walls, McMinville, Oregon.
+The backyard had an unusable steep slope.
+The walls enabled us to design a garden between the walls and a patio at the very top.

 Cottage Garden Style, Lake Oswego, Oregon | Tulips, Tassel Fern, Heuchera, and Alliums.

-Traditional NW garden style in Ridgefield, Washington During our initial consultation, the homeowners mentioned to me that they liked to sit under this particular tree.
-They would drag their chairs and hammock out to relax under the tree in the late afternoon.
+Traditional NW garden style, Ridgefield, Washington.
+During our initial consultation, the homeowners mentioned to me that they liked to sit under this particular tree.
 I thought it would be lovely and more functional, if we built a patio for them to have a defined area to lounge under their tree.
 We chose decomposed crushed granite, because of its natural old world look and feel.
 The homeowners loved the paisley shape.

 Traditional NW Garden Style, Ridgefield, Washington | The water feature was existing, but we designed approximately 80% new plant material.